-Background story: In 2010, local artist Sharon Merrett had an idea that her hometown of Kaniva could embark on a community arts project to celebrate the town's sheep history with a flock of painted sheep.The idea grew with a stencil day held in November 2010 where over 100 property stencils were bought in to record Kaniva'ssheep history.
+Background story: In 2010, local artist Sharon Merrett had an idea that her hometown of Kaniva could embark on a community led public arts project to celebrate the town's sheep heritage with a flock of painted sheep.The idea grew with a stencil day held in November 2010 where over 100 property stencils were bought in to record Kaniva'ssheep history.
 Oral histories were also recorded and an extra piece of wall was painted to fit more stencils bought in later on.
 A small 'Sheep Art' committee was formed and applied for funding to various bodies for community groups to purchase and paint a flock of fibre glass sheep.
 Although these applications were unsuccessful, local businesses and community groups were willing to get behind the idea and donated money to enable the project to proceed.
 A special mould was made to create a smooth sheep that could be painted as a canvas by Uracast The appeal was put out for community groups to participate to paint the proposed 30 sheep.
 The response was overwhelming, overall 37 applications were received, but the group at this stage had only raised enough money for 20 sheep.
 Several workshops were held where local groups shared their stories artistically using the sheep as canvases.
 This was also the first community arts project for the town and for some people, it was the first time they had painted anything.
 The project has been run solely by volunteers and clearly demonstrates the volunteering that forms the backbone of small towns like Kaniva.
 Furthermore the sheep themselves help showcase the large amount of volunteer community groups needed to create a vibrant small town.

 In 2019, Kaniva & District Progress Association decided to expand the flock to create the current 'Sheep Art Trail', linking the Silo Art and theWetlands and Fauna Park with the main street.
 Overall 28 applications were received for the 18 new sheep, with some existing sheep being given a makeover too.
 After just two weeks of painting workshops, Kaniva’s new sheep were painted, mustered and yarded by over fifty volunteers!